-specifies that the spj executes either in the environment of the database server (no isolate) or in an isolated environment (isolate, the default option). trafodion sql allows both options but always executes the spj in the udr server process (isolate).
+specifies that the SPJ executes either in the environment of the database server (no isolate) or in an isolated environment (isolate, the default option).
+Trafodion allows both options but always executes the SPJ in the UDR server process (isolate).

-3.13.2.
+3.12.2.
 Considerations for CREATE PROCEDURE